landy8530/containerization/Docker.md

 <img src="./images/Docker-Architecture.png" alt="docker-containerized-appliction"  />

-Docker uses a client-server architecture.
+> Docker uses a client-server architecture.
 The Docker *client* talks to the Docker *daemon*, which does the heavy lifting of building, running, and distributing your Docker containers.
 The Docker client and daemon *can* run on the same system, or you can connect a Docker client to a remote Docker daemon.
 The Docker client and daemon communicate using a REST API, over UNIX sockets or a network interface.
 Another Docker client is Docker Compose, that lets you work with applications consisting of a set of containers.

 #### 2.2.1 The Docker daemon

-The Docker daemon (`dockerd`) listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.
+> The Docker daemon (`dockerd`) listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.
 A daemon can also communicate with other daemons to manage Docker services.

+Docker daemon是指运行在Docker主机（Docker Host）上的Docker后台进程。

 #### 2.2.2 The Docker client

-The Docker client (`docker`) is the primary way that many Docker users interact with Docker.
+> The Docker client (`docker`) is the primary way that many Docker users interact with Docker.
 When you use commands such as `docker run`, the client sends these commands to `dockerd`, which carries them out.
 The `docker` command uses the Docker API.
 The Docker client can communicate with more than one daemon.

+Docker client是操作Docker主机的客户端（命令行或者UI）。

 #### 2.2.3 Docker registries

-A Docker *registry* stores Docker images.
+> A Docker *registry* stores Docker images.
 Docker Hub is a public registry that anyone can use, and Docker is configured to look for images on Docker Hub by default.
 You can even run your own private registry.
+>

-When you use the `docker pull` or `docker run` commands, the required images are pulled from your configured registry.
+> When you use the `docker pull` or `docker run` commands, the required images are pulled from your configured registry.
 When you use the `docker push` command, your image is pushed to your configured registry.

+Docker的镜像仓库。

 #### 2.2.4 Docker objects